-You may have recently seen a photographic collection of beautiful sculptures; ghostly soldiers standing silently in a graveyard, ethereal yet somehow real.
+You may have seen a photographic collection of beautiful sculptures from 2018; ghostly soldiers standing silently in a graveyard, ethereal yet somehow real.
 Each sculpture represents a real man, one of the many fallen.

 The photos were what caught my eye, of course.
 You’re immediately drawn to them, and I messaged Nikki Phillips, the photographer, asking about the sculptor and about her own photographs.
 We chatted a bit and she helped me track down the sculptor, Jackie Lantelli, in Slimbridge, Gloucestershire.
 I’d wanted to find out more about these otherworldly characters.
 I got lucky.
 Not only did Jackie agree to tell me all about them, Nikki kindly let us use her photos.

 “I enjoyed doing the photos,” said Nikki.
 “I love playing around a little bringing out the best light and atmosphere, tried to capture what it felt like.